perticascatalin/Research/README.md

 Looking at the input in a sequential manner or deriving rules for correct input parsing - sorted numbers should be easily mapped to 0, 1, 2, 3, ... what if many numbers from a random permutation of numbers?
 Distributive attention - how to paralelly process 2 different data streams.

-Number of total inputs for a given permutation:

-How many input states are represented by a node.

-Assign first p0 such that you can keep assigning p1,p2...
-(N-1) avail MAXINT = 10
-max_assign = 9 0 up to 9-N

-Assign second p1 such s.t. p2, p3

 Learning specific permutations and the mapping within them through a Cayley Graph.
 Distributing the types of inputs to different models goes in the direction of AutoML.

 ### 2. Models